kaldius/carousell_scraper/readme.md

         2. Pass the keyboard list to `InlineKeyboardMarkup`
         3. Set `reply_markup` parameter for message reply to the above keyboard markup
         4. Create a callback for button presses and use it to create a `CallbackQueryHandler`
+3. Crontab
+    * Use `crontab -e` to edit your user's crontab or `sudo vim /etc/crontab` to edit.
+    * Format is relatively simple, just read the crontab file.
+    * **Tip**: use `0,15,30,45` in the minutes field to run the command at the respective mins, OR you can use `/15` to run every 15 mins, though not necessarily at the 0th, 15th, 30th and 45th minutes.

 Todo(bot side):